Integralist/integralist.co.uk/content/posts/python-mocking.md

     assert str(exc_info.value) == 'SIGNUP_CONFIRMATION_FAILED'
 ```

+> [!NOTE]
-> Note: don't make the mistake of putting any assertions within the `with` context manager.
+> don't make the mistake of putting any assertions within the `with` context manager.
 Once the Exception is raised by the function being called within the `with` context manager, all code after it inside the block is skipped.

 ## Clearing lru_cache